Ai Coding 7 min read

 description: Generate commit messages using conventional commits format (feat, fix, chore, refactor).
 Use when the user asks to commit, write a commit message, or review staged changes.

-The Markdown Body
+The Instruction Body

 # Commit Messages